goldloti2/riscv-disassembly/README.md

     - outputs and immediate parsing of instructions in 3rd table have not finish yet (outputs not implemented yet, immediate finished but not tested)
 - Add another test code in test2/
     - same source code, but without linking

+2022/1/3
+- RVC instruction set finish
+    - not all instructions are tested